-That's the party you're going to.
-That's going to be the individual that's going to be there to greet you, and to say well done good and faithful servant.
+That is the party you are going to.
+That is going to be the individual that is going to be there to greet you, and to say, "Well done, good and faithful servant."
 Twenty-four elders will throw their crowns down and will bow and will give all the glory to God.
 The only description that I found of God the Father is in Daniel 7.
-Let's turn over there as we draw to a close on this.
+Let us turn over there as we draw to a close on this.

-Life is more than meat and the body is more than raiment.
-Consider the ravens that they neither sow nor reap, which neither have storehouse nor barn; and God feeds them.
-How much more are you better than the fowl?
-And which of you taking thought can add to his stature a cubit?
-If then you be not able to do that thing which is least, why take you thought for the rest?
-(In other words, if you can do the small things why are you concerned with all these great things?)
-Consider the lilies and how they grow.
-They toil not, they spin not and yet, I say unto you, that Solomon in all his glory was not arrayed like one of these.
-If then God so clothes the grass, which today is in the field and tomorrow is cast into the oven, how much more will He clothe you, O you of little faith?
-And seek not you what you should eat or what you should drink, neither be you of a doubtful mind.
-For all these things the nations of the world seek after, and you Father knows that these things you have need of.
-But rather seek you first the kingdom of God, and all these things shall be added to you.
-Fear not little flock, for it is your Father's good pleasure to give you the kingdom.
+Luke 12:22-32 Then He said to His disciples, "Therefore I say to you, do not worry about your life, what you will eat; nor your body, what you will put on.
+Life is more than food, and the body is more than clothing.
+Consider the ravens, for they neither sow nor reap, which have neither storehouse nor barn; and God feeds them.
+Of how much more value are you than the birds?
+And which of you by worrying can add one cubit to his stature?
+If then you be not able to do the least, why are you anxious for the rest?
+[In other words, if you cannot do the small things why are you concerned with all these great things?]
+Consider the lilies, how they grow: they neither toil nor spin; and yet I say to you, even Solomon in all his glory was not arrayed like one of these.
+If then God so clothes the grass, which today is in the field and tomorrow is thrown into the oven, how much more will He clothe you, O you of little faith?
+And do not seek what you should eat or what you should drink, nor have an anxious mind.
+For all these things the nations of the world seek after, and your Father knows that you need these things.
+But seek the kingdom of God, and all these things shall be added to you.
+Fear not, little flock, for it is your Father's good pleasure to give you the kingdom."